The Winter Line

 The biggest task for the Engineers on the Hitler Line was breaching minefields.
 Besides being covered by fire and defended by dug-in tank turrets and pillboxes, the minefield was over 200 feet deep with heavy barbed wire on either side.
 It included Italian box mines, mostly surface laid.
 Each brigade went into battle with a supporting field company.
 The Sappers started during the night of 22/23 May, gapping minefields even before the assaulting troops were in position.

-The main 1st Canadian Infantry Division attack on the Hitler Line started just before 0600 hours on the 23rd supported by 800 guns.
+The 1st Division attack on the Hitler Line started just before 0600 hours on the 23rd supported by 800 guns.
 On the right, the breaching party from 3rd Field Company supporting the 2nd Brigade was pinned down until Lieutenant Carr-Harris took a second party forward and pushed through with the PPCLI.
 He was wounded and three sappers were killed.
-The Seaforth Highlanders on the far left lost over 50 killed but penetrated the deepest in that sector.
+In the end, he and two of his sappers were decorated for their actions – a Military Cross for him and Military Medals for Acting Corporal Harrison and Lance Sergeant Irvine.
+The Seaforth Highlanders suffered the most on that day.
+They lost over 50 killed as well as scores wounded and taken prisoner.
+Despite the cost, they penetrated the deepest in that sector.

 In the centre, the 3rd Brigade did better.
 The Sappers of 4th Field Company had a relatively easy day with only a few soldiers wounded.
 On the right, the 1st Field Company with the 1st Brigade worked to finish the breach they started during darkness, often working 400 yards ahead of the assaulting infantry with small infantry parties for local protection.
 Once completed, they safely withdrew, but the infantry covering parties were all killed.
 Later in the day, they removed prepared demolitions from the route forward and by nightfall, the Hitler Line had been breached.
-Early the next morning, tanks and infantry of the 5th Canadian Armoured Division poured through towards the Melfa River.
+Lieutenant Osborne, Sergeant Shiers and Acting Corporal Parker were all decorated for bravery during the minefield breaching operations.

 Crossing the Melfa

 At the riverbank, the sappers created a crossing by knocking down the banks using charges.
 Lieutenant Perkins took his squadron across and formed a small bridgehead.
-The larger Shermans were unable to negotiate the crossing, so the advance was handed over to a company of the Westminster Regiment who expanded the bridgehead outwards.
-By the end of the day, Perkins had won a Distinguished Service Order, and Major John Mahoney of the Westminster Regiment, a Victoria Cross.
+The larger Sherman tanks were unable to negotiate the crossing, so the advance was handed over to a company of the Westminster Regiment who expanded the bridgehead outwards.
+By the end of the day, Perkins had won a Distinguished Service Order and Major John Mahoney of the Westminster Regiment, a Victoria Cross.
+The Melfa River Crossing netted the RCE two Military Crosses and two Military Medals.
 Perkins went on to serve in the Canadian Army after the war and was the first army officer to qualify as a helicopter pilot.